bcgov/housing-data-challenge-plot-scatter/readme.md

 This application is built using Bootstrap, Leaflet, D3, and React.

+The purpose of each component is described in the source files, but a basic familiarity with React is essential.
+[The Quick Start guide](https://facebook.github.io/react/docs/hello-world.html) is very good.

-The deployed draft app can be viewed at http://plotandscatter.com:3001.
+The deployed prototype app can be viewed at http://plotandscatter.com:3001.

 *NB.
-These instructions have not been tested for Windows.*
+These instructions have not been tested on Windows.*

 ## To run the project locally